Firewalls.com’s Comprehensive Cyber Threat Dictionary

 What is an Advanced Persistent Threat?

 How to Prevent This Threat: Training employees to avoid downloading suspicious attachments or clicking suspicious links in emails can help close a key point of entry for APT hackers.
-But the solution to protecting your network is a firewall complete with active security services.
+Another tip: keeping all of your software up to date with the latest patches.
+But the overarching solution to protecting your network is a layered security approach, starting with a firewall complete with active security services.
 Pick from the top brands to get one shipped to you today.

 What is Adware?